Everything your rabbit would tell you if they could talk

 This charming mannerism is believed to take place when a rabbit is relaxed, feels safe, or just wants to let off some steam.
 It’s also thought to be practiced in case they should ever need to escape from a predator.

-14. I’m active during dawn and dusk
+14. Unlike you, I’m most active at dawn and dusk

 Two rabbits sitting side by side